 As noted above, there are several different spellings for this term.
 Although "website" is commonly used (particularly by some newspapers and other media), Reuters, Microsoft, academia, and dictionaries such as Oxford, prefer to use the two-word, capitalised spelling "Web site".
 An alternate version of the two-word spelling is not capitalised.
-As with many newly created terms, it may take some time before a common spelling is finalised.
-(This controversy also applies to derivative terms such as "Web master"/"webmaster".)
+As with many newly created terms, it may take some time before a common webmaster".)

-The Associated Press Stylebook, a guide to newspaper style, suggests "Web site" and "Web page".
-"WWW site" is rarely used.
+The Associated Press Stylebook, a guide to newspaper style, suggests "Web site" and "Web